 - acidity of alcohols compared to other classes of oxygen-containing compounds: lower pKa = more acidic.

 |-CH2(CO)-OR (alpha hydrogen in esters)

-- effect of chain branching on physical properties: going from straight chain to branched alkane (with same # carbons) = molecules can not pack as well = more fluidity = harder to freeze = lower freezing/melting point.
+- effect of chain branching on physical properties: going from straight chain to branched alkane (with same # carbons) = higher freezing/melting point, lower boiling point.